 A bug report is a technical document that contains all the necessary information about the bug and the conditions under which it can be reproduced.
-It is a guide for the developers and the team engaged in fixing the bug.
+It is a guide for the developers and the team that perform bug fixes.

 Everyone can write a bug report, but is every bug report effective?
 Our QA team writes detailed bug reports, which allows the entire team to release projects successfully.
 Developers love our QA for that exact reason.

 Check out the other testing documentation at Orangesoft in our article on the mobile app testing process.